Legal

 - Moderation records such as warnings, strikes, timeouts, bans, cross-platform restriction status, reasons, timestamps, appeal outcomes, web punish audit entries, and responsible staff identifiers.

-- Custom battle bans, appeal references, linked Discord and platform identities, and peacekeeper lists.
+- Custom battle bans, appeal references, and linked platform identities where available.

 - Staff activity time statistics where staff systems track operational presence or moderation time.

-- Internal bot notifications for new web tickets and support chat activity.
+- Internal service notifications for new web tickets and support chat activity.

 - Temporary or permanent website access restrictions, including target type, reason, expiry, responsible admin, and audit history.